niflostancu/personal-cloud/docs/Seafile.md

 [Seafile](https://seafile.com) is a open-source, self-hosted file syncing software suite (e.g. Dropbox alternative).

+## WARNING

+**The container code was rewritten to use Alpine Linux.
+Make sure to backup the old installation before upgrading!**

+The recommended way to upgrade to the new Alpine version is start with a new Seafile configuration, edit it using the old values then re-import the SQL database and data directory on the new container.

+Further upgrades to the Seafile container will be automatic.

 ## Usage

 Add the following to your *docker-compose.yml* file: